How would you describe your curatorial practice?

 A similar process is happening on the internet, which has been widely used to display art in recent years.
 Decades after the affirmations about the blurring of art and life, we are now experiencing the blurring of our online and offline existence, which is increasingly influencing the arts both in the creative process (concepts, aesthetics) and in the way they are displayed and distributed.
 In the near future, curating is going to happen more and more outside traditional exhibition spaces in a continuous expansion that inevitably follows the constantly expanding notion of art in part because of the virtual shrinking of geographies that enables a wider access to pretty much anything that can be transferred digitally.

-contemporary art field and aesthetic orientations in society?
+How do you see the installations and exhibitions you curate in relation to the broader contemporary art field and aesthetic orientations in society?
 How would you describe their place, contribution, role or ‘urgency’?

 The present situation of the world is one that is confronting environmental catastrophe, population increase and the respective decrease of global resources, the disappearance of politics and the parallel emergence of extremisms together with a general lack of belief in the possibility of change and an even more general sensation that the world–a world of our own making–is becoming a worse place to inhabit everyday.
 It suggests for itself that there is no other way for art than to be engaged in current problems and open a discussion that transcends the artistic field and experience.
 Luckily, art is currently gaining new relevance in creating engagement, and the moving image, being among the most accessible forms of art, can play a key role in shaping collective memory and contemporary thought.